muratk3n/thirdwave/en/2019/11/faux-ambassadors.md

 society.
 This too would be very American.
 But the act can start having a life of its own, impinge on other parts of culture.
 Watch out.

+10)

+"Does religion matter for subcultures?
+No. Rituals do not create culture.
+Culture has to do with codes, embedded in emotional brain which are transmitted through osmosis, and they effect *decisions*.
+Putting a funky hat on, playing with some beads, mumbling some nonsense is not culture.

+Look at this [person](https://youtu.be/ttBWXH-ihL0).
+She is right, where you are born matters.
+She is French.
+People who tell her otherwise need to shut the flack up, and she should remind them of that.

+Parents - stop telling children abt their "home country".
+They ain't iyou, they'll never be you.
+You made that decision for them when you moved your punk ass to where you are now from your (very likely) shithole country.
+They won't belong to your original homeland just for the virtue of being your children.

+11)

+Which brings us to Jews.
+I heard Netanyahu say once [parap] "Jews came back to their homeland and we are proud to maintain our culture.
+We were never assimilated".

+You were, actually.
+With the exception of maybe those Hassidic guys, or ones who truly isolated themselves, the rest were assimilated..
+So what "came back" to the "homeland" were not Jews but Germans, Americans, etc. How the f--k would u beat Arabs otherwise?
+German, European know-how, organization ability, culture beat them, not your funky hats.
+And now there are Jews from Moscow, St. Petersburg and guess what?
+They are Russians.

+The trick Jewish people did best was, like the French lady's example above, the parents, and parent's parents managed to keep the "homeland" idea alive.
+Then, sold on this idea, some went "back" when time was appropriate.
+But, in a way, they were fooled.

+Now together in the new country, as any group can reach some kind of merger, the new arrivals are creating a new culture (people born into it would become automatically part of that culture).
+Not necessarily ancient Jewish per se, but a combo of all nationalities who arrived there, Russians, Polaks, Germans, etc. enmeshed with the realities of the region.
+In a way they are much like United States.
+No wonder Israelis like US so much.

 Related: [The Culture Code](https://muratk3n.github.io/thirdwave/en/2014/06/the-culture-code.html)